Summer 2020 - ENGL 114W D900

 Introduces students to the relationships between writing and purpose, between the features of texts and their meaning and effects.
 May focus on one or more literary or non-literary genres, including (but not limited to) essays, oratory, autobiography, poetry, and journalism.
 Includes attention to writing skills.
 Students with credit for ENGL 104W may not take this course for further credit.
 Writing/Breadth-Humanities.

-The expository essay is one of the most common forms of writing.
-It harnesses the power of words to invite reflection and change.
+The essay is one of the most common forms of writing.
+It harnesses the power of words to inform, to invite reflection, and to produce change.
 The essay writer consciously chooses a voice, images, and style to evoke the feeling of a particular place, to tackle a hard question, or to advocate for a political position.
 Often writing as if simply thinking aloud, the essayist in fact wants to take you along, to change how you think about something.
 In this course we will read essays that were communicated as speeches, as political pamphlets, as magazine or newspaper articles, in scholarly journals, or on social media.
 We will be paying careful attention to these essays’ original speakers and audiences.
-Many of the essays deal with topics important to readers here and now—war and peace, being Canadian, climate change, reconciliation, the global economy.
+Many of the essays deal with topics important to readers here and now—climate change, identities, technologies, being Canadian, and being global.
+Above all, they ask what it is to be part of a community.

 COURSE-LEVEL EDUCATIONAL GOALS:

 In this course you will develop critical tools for reading, talking, and writing about some of the most famous and influential essays ever written (as well as some very recent ones that may be remembered as influential in our own time).
 You will practise these skills by imitating and adapting parts of the essays you are reading.
 Tutorials will also focus on stages of the writing process—planning, writing, self-editing, peer-editing, and revising.
 You will create a portfolio of short writing exercises in tutorials and will also submit two formal essay assignments.
-Together, this reading, discussion, and writing will help you learn to read literature critically, and also to develop general university writing skills.
+Together, this reading, discussion, and writing will help you learn to read critically and to develop university-level writing skills.

-- lecture and tutorial preparation, participation, and peer editing 10%
+- lecture and tutorial participation & activities; peer editing 15%

-- tutorial writing portfolio, including draftsof essay sections 20%
+- tutorial writing portfolio, including drafts of essay sections 15%

 - first essay assignment: imitation & analysis (900 words) 15%